playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationMacros.md

 ## Example

-Traditionnaly, for a given case class `Person`, we would define a `Rule` like this:
+Traditionally, for a given case class `Person` we would define a `Rule` like this:

 @[macro-person-def](code/ScalaValidationMacros.scala)